bramvandijk88/cacatoo/README.md

 # Cacatoo

-Cacatoo is a highly customisable toolkit that makes building spatially structured models of biology easy.
+Cacatoo is a toolbox for modelling and exploration of spatially structured simulations.
 Because it is written in 100% javascript it requires no installation and works on any machine, making building, sharing, and exploring your model easier than it ever was!
-With a web-based interface that is ideal for students to learn how to program, and a NodeJS-mode which allows one to run directly from the command line, it is suited for beginners and advanced programmers alike!
+With a web-based interface that is ideal for students to learn how to program, and a NodeJS-mode which allows one to rapidly run simulations directly from the command line, it is suited for beginners and advanced programmers alike!

 <center>
 <img src="https://bramvandijk88.github.io/cacatoo/images/elephant_cacatoo.png" width="400"